Luke-Davies/uiprogress/README.md

+# uiprogress with the ability to add lines of text.

+TODO:
+- Add test cases
+- Add examples

+THe original can be found [here](https://github.com/gosuri/uiprogress) and the untouched README can be seen below.

 # uiprogress [![GoDoc](https://godoc.org/github.com/gosuri/uiprogress?status.svg)](https://godoc.org/github.com/gosuri/uiprogress) [![Build Status](https://travis-ci.org/gosuri/uiprogress.svg?branch=master)](https://travis-ci.org/gosuri/uiprogress)

 A Go library to render progress bars in terminal applications.
 It provides a set of flexible features with a customizable API.